Resident Student parking permits for Spring 2021 will become available on 12/07/2020.

-Enrolled Loyola students in their second year or above who are living on campus, in a Loyola University residence hall can apply for a resident parking permit.
+Enrolled Loyola students, living in Loyola residence halls can apply for a resident parking permit.
 Resident permits are extremely limited and awarded on a first come, first served basis to those who meet the above eligibility requirements.
 We strongly encourage you to apply as early as possible in order to increase your chances of getting a permit.
 Please note that submission of an application does not guarantee you a space.
-You have not been granted a space unless Campus Transportation sends you an approval email.
+You have not been granted a space unless Campus Transportation sends you an approval email with a specific parking assignment.

 Resident permit holders are assigned to a specific lot on the Lake Shore Campus (please scroll down for a list of resident lots).
 Resident permits include overnight parking.